 * Andrea Franzoni (2014), “From the Sea to Deep Space: the Leviathan in Herman Melville, Stefano D’Arrigo and Howard P. Lovecraft”, Disputatio Philosophica, Vol.15 No.1, 2014. (“…these three contemporary authors summon the Leviathan as the possibility to create a new order in the World: an attempt whose only possible outcome is a failure”.
 The Lovecraft section is rather short and cursory.
 Part of a special journal issue on evil and the monstrous)

 * James J. O’Meara (2014), “Mike Hammer, Occult Dick: Kiss Me Deadly as Lovecraftian Tale, Counter Currents (North American New Right), 7th Feb 2014.
-(Detailed analysis of the 1955 noir movie Kiss Me Deadly, in terms of its apparently use of typically Lovecraftian themes and ideas).
+(Detailed analysis of the 1955 noir movie Kiss Me Deadly, in terms of its apparent use of typically Lovecraftian themes and ideas)

 * David Simmons (2013), “H.P.
 Lovecraft: The Outsider No More?”
 (Editor’s introduction to Palgrave’s 2013 book New Critical Essays on H.P.
 Lovecraft.
 Basic short outline of Lovecraft’s changing reputation, followed by a short summary note on each of the book’s essays.
 Free sample PDF from Palgrave)

 * Harlan Morehouse (2013), Untitled.
 Review of Ben Woodard’s On an Ungrounded Earth: Towards a New Geophilosophy, Society and Space journal website, undated.

 * Rory Rowan (2013), Undermining the Ends of the Earth.
 Review of Ben Woodard’s On an Ungrounded Earth: Towards a New Geophilosophy, Society and Space journal website, undated.